ekacnet/ninja2bazel/README.md

 This won't be enough because of third-party dependencies but we will cover that soon after.

 Foundation DB bazelification allows us to demonstrate a new capability with `ninja2bazel`, use pre-built artifacts.
-It is notouriously public that foundationDB uses mono to generate C++ from `flow` files but we don't want to deal with that so instead we will use pre-generated files to not have to deal with mono during the bazel build, of course it means that every time you want to upgrade your version of foundationDB you have to generate the c++ files from the flow files but
+It is notouriously public that foundationDB uses mono/c# to generate C++ from `flow` files but we don't want to deal with that so instead we will use pre-generated files to not have to deal with mono during the bazel build, of course it means that every time you want to upgrade your version of foundationDB you have to generate the c++ files from the flow files but